-Intrinsic value vs market value refers to the difference between where a stock is trading and where it ought to be according to its fundamentals.
+Intrinsic value vs. market value refers to the difference between where a stock is currently trading and where it perhaps ought to be, according to its fundamentals.
 The term “market value” simply refers to the current market price of a security.
 Intrinsic value represents the price at which investors believe the security should be trading at.
 Intrinsic value is also known as “fair market value” or simply “fair value.”

 What Is Market Value?